Advertiser Disclosure

 • Free Venmo business profile via the Venmo app

-• Sole proprietors offering in-person services
+• Best for sole proprietors offering in-person services

 • 1.9% + $0.10 for in-person transactions